drittich/DnsTube/README.md

 	</a>
 </p>

-A Dynamic DNS (DDNS) Windows service for Cloudflare.
+A Dynamic DNS (DDNS) Windows service for Cloudflare-managed domains.

 ---